openintegrationhub/openintegrationhub.github.io/docs/Service Collaboration/ServiceCollaborationOverview.md

 # Service Collaboration

 This document is designed to describe different service collaboration examples.
-It acts as a starting point to easily understanding the architecture of the Open Integration Hub.
+It acts as a starting point to get an understanding of the Open Integration Hub.
 Most of the examples are triggered by user interactions (e.g. starting a flow) and only the "happy path" i.e. success scenario is described.

 Each example is described through a graphical overview, a textual description, and pre-conditions.